cositools/cosi-setup/README.md

     --heasoft=off      Do not install HEASoft - use a built-in version.
     --heasoft=[path]   Use the version of HEASoft found in the path.
 If it is not compatible, the script will stop with an error.

---healpix=[options: empty, off (default), or path to existing Healpix installation]
+--healpix=[options: empty (default), off, or path to existing Healpix installation]
-    --healpix=         Download and install the latest compatible version.
+    --healpix=         Download and install the latest compatible version (default).
     --healpix=off      Do not install Healpix - use a built-in version.
     --healpix=[path]   Use the version of Healpix found in the path.
 If it is not compatible, the script will stop with an error.